lilaspourpre/acl-2020/_pages/participants.md

 Please complete the [Student Accommodation Request Form](https://forms.office.com/Pages/ResponsePage.aspx?id=9028kaqAQ0OMdrEjlJf7WY4w_ivCkJNKnHxP2pxjk6pUN0ZTMUE2VE1RSDhCVkZaS0RJMDk3ODhRSS4u) to make your reservation request.
 We will do our best to honor your request on a first-come first-served basis.
 All requests must be received no later than Monday, June 1, 2020 by the ACL Office.

-The Marriott Seattle Airport is near the airport, about 20 minutes from the Hyatt Regency Hotel (the conference venue).
-The hotel offers free shuttle to and from the hotel/airport.
+The Marriott Seattle Airport is near the airport, and offers free shuttle to and from the hotel/airport.
+The Marriott Hotel is also close to the Airport light rail, roughly a 10 minute walk, then taking you to the Hyatt Regency Hotel (conference venue).
+Please be aware the light rail itself probably takes 30-45 minutes, so there would be a commute each way.

 ## Welcome Reception